zippity1/Phantom-Wallet_How-To-Get-Zippity-Token/README.md

 3. Add Solana (SOL)

-Deposit SOL to your wallet from an exchange (e.g., Coinbase, Binance).
+Deposit SOL to your wallet from an exchange (e.g., Coinbase, Robinhood, Binance).
 This is needed for transactions and swapping tokens.

 4. Swap for Zippity